The Book Club ran from January – June 2021, this page is recording a past project for posterity. The Book Club is no longer running.

-The idea is very simple – we have chosen six books, each of which has a connection disability culture.
-The selection includes fiction and non-fiction, and each book has also been released as an audio book, so that visually impaired people can take part too.
+The idea was very simple – we chose six books, each of which had a connection disability culture.
+The selection included fiction and non-fiction, and each book had also been released as an audio book, so that visually impaired people could take part too.

-Once a month, from January to June 2021, we will meet on Zoom to discuss one of the books from the selection.
-You are free to attend every single group, or only for the books that interest you – it’s up to you.
+Once a month, from January to June 2021, we met on Zoom to discuss one of the books from the selection.
+Members of the public were free to attend every single group, or only for the books that interested them – it’s up to them.

-We are releasing the full list of six books now so that if you wish to take part you can place the titles on your Christmas wish list or take advantage of the sales.
+We released the full list of six books before Christmas so that people who wished to take part could place some of the titles titles on their Christmas wish list or take advantage of the sales.
 We also understand that for some people purchasing the titles may be a barrier to taking part.
-If getting hold of the books is a barrier for you due to cost or logistics, we offered a process of BOP buying a book on behalf of readers.
+If getting hold of the books was a barrier due to cost or logistics, we offered a process of BOP buying a book on behalf of readers.

 |TITLE (BOOK CLUB MEETING)||AUTHOR||BOOK||EBOOK||AUDIOBOOK|